kasrasadeghi/cornerstone/docs/log.md

 cannot mmap empty files. mmap crashes with "illegal argument" TODO fix that, maybe give a better error message

+# feb 18
+# grammar normalization
+- say you have a grammar with

+(Ints (#name (* #int)))

+but oh no, #int is not a production name

+so just extract it to a production name, like so

+symbol = gensym()
+,symbol is unquote

+Grammar:
+(Ints    (#name (* ,symbol)))
+(,symbol (#int))

+# feb 17
+# normal form optimizations
+- if a texp is in single-line normal-form then there is no need to do complicated unparsing, just run Texp.parenPrint()

+# feb 14
+# factor expressions
+we should have a certain kind of expression that only has atomic children that get evaluated in a factor like language

+(factor 1 2 3 + +) <- like that

+# feb 13
+# back-reference while parsing
+you should be able to look at the tree you're currently constructing while you're parsing it in order to make decisions, especially error reporting

+- does this kind of parsing make parsing context-sensitive?
+>>>>>>> log: grammar normalization

 # feb 12
 # splitting allocations
 `let udev = user-developer, a developer that is using a library or tool`